 After all, it is our inability or unwillingness to say Fuck You that typically keeps us in bad jobs, bad relationships and bad situations.

 There’s a funny thing with us humans.
 We spend our lives trying desperately to find happiness, and yet, we don’t even know what it is.
 We can’t explain, describe or define it; we just know that we want it, because it’ll make everything peachy.
 Time and time again, though, studies have shown that our never-ending quest for happiness is quite often the very thing that tends to fuck us up.
 So, instead of trying to find happiness, maybe – just maybe – you could take a look around, and say Fuck You to the people, places and things that are making you miserable.
 Trying to find happiness is a futile effort.
 Embrace the Fuck You way, and happiness may very well find you.

 Many of our greatest leaders have spoken profoundly on the subjects of happiness, dignity and self-respect.

 Tony Robbins said that “you get what you tolerate.”

 Eleanor Roosevelt said that “no one can make you feel inferior without your consent.”

 Malala said that “there’s a moment when you have to choose to be silent or to stand up.”

 Remember these things as you go forth in love and in life.
-But, also remember what Jerry the bar owner said: that “sometimes you just need to say fuck you.”
+But, also remember what Jerry the bar owner said: “Sometimes you just need to say Fuck You.”